Where is Area Code 610?

 Due to 610’s coverage of multiple urban and suburban corridors, its user base spans large portions of southeastern Pennsylvania.
 As municipalities like Allentown and Reading continue to develop, residential and commercial subscribers in this region remain substantial.

-While exact figures vary based on the most recent census data and telecommunication reports, it is estimated that several million users are currently served by the 610 and its overlay area codes.
+While exact figures vary based on the most recent census data and telecommunication reports, it is estimated that several hundred thousand users are currently served by the 610 and its overlay area codes.
 The following factors contribute to the continued expansion of 610 usage:

 - Ongoing population growth in suburban communities.

-- Expanding local businesses and industrial sectors requiring new lines.
+- Expanding local businesses and industrial sectors require new lines.

 - Increasing demand for secondary lines (mobile devices, fax, and dedicated internet lines).